 We’ve launched the first ever research project into the donor experience from the perspective of higher education development professionals like you.

 We want to talk to you about the realities of planning and delivering outstanding donor experiences.
-With a good understanding of the challenges, we as an industry can have better conversations about how to support change.
+With a good understanding of the challenges, we as an industry can have better conversations about how to build on our success and support change.

 If you’d like to receive general updates on progress and ways to get involved, please sign up here.

 We are seeking to understand: